smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 29. Indexes - Filtered XML

 A filtered XML index is a specialized index created on an XML column that focuses on a subset of the XML data based on a specified XML PATH.
-This allows you to target specific XML nodes or elements, making queries on those parts faster and more efficient without indexing the entire XML content.
-It's beneficial for optimizing performance when you frequently query specific sections of large XML data.
+This allows you to target specific XML nodes or elements, enabling faster, more efficient queries without indexing the entire XML content.
+Optimizing performance is beneficial when you frequently query particular sections of a large XML dataset.

 🔹In this example, the object appears as self-referencing because the `referencing_id` and `referenced_id` match.